List of space travelers by nationality: United Kingdom

 Additionally, Michael Foale was born in England to a British father and American mother.
 He is a dual citizen of the United Kingdom and the United States, and was raised and educated in England.
 He flew as a member of NASA's Astronaut Corps with dual British American citizenship.
-Gregory H. Johnson has foreign (US) citizenship, having been born in the UK to American parents, while Piers Sellers, Nicholas Patrick, Richard Garriott and Mark Shuttleworth have dual nationalities.
+Piers Sellers, Nicholas Patrick, Richard Garriott, Marcus Wandt and Mark Shuttleworth have dual nationalities.